Quantum imaginary time evolution and UD-MIS problem: Numerical results

-In an ideal case, that is when we choose a full domain $\mathcal{D}$ and a very small interval $\tau$, the QITE state at time $t$, $\ket{ \phi^{qite}_t}$, should approximate very well the ITE state at time $t$, $\ket{\psi^{ite}_t}$.
-In practical cases the matching between these two states would depend on the chosen domain and the number of iterations.
-The difference between them can be characterize by $ \varepsilon(t)$, given in Eq. \eqref{eq:Barepsilon}, or by the fidelity.
+In an ideal case, that is when we choose a full domain $\mathcal{D}$ and a very small interval $\tau$, the QITE state at time $t$, $\ket{ \phi^{qite}_t}$, should closely approximate the ITE state at time $t$, $\ket{\psi^{ite}_t}$.
+In practical cases, the matching between these two states would depend on the chosen domain and the number of iterations.
+The difference between them can be characterized by $ \varepsilon(t)$, given in Eq. \eqref{eq:Barepsilon}, or by the fidelity.
 The closer the QITE state is to the ITE state, the closer the QITE failure probability $P_F^{qite}(t)$ is to the ITE failure probability $P_F^{ite}(t)$, and the better the results of our algorithm should be.
 Thm. \ref{th: cota_qite} gives an upper bound for the difference between QITE and ITE failure probabilities in terms of $\varepsilon(t)$.
 We thus start plotting $\varepsilon(t)$ and $\Bar{\varepsilon}(t)$ (Eq. \eqref{eq:varepsilon} and \eqref{eq:Barepsilon}, respectively) for the 6-qubit graph instance of Fig. \ref{UD-MIS-graphs}a.
 In all numerical simulations we have set $\tau=0.01$, so $t_{max}$ is fixed with the number of iterations, $n_{max}$.
-For the 6-qubit graph instance we have used $t_{max}=10$ (i.e. $n_{max}=1000$).
-We have chosen two different domains: $\mathcal{D}_A$ and $\mathcal{D}_B$. $\mathcal{D}_A$ is chosen in such a way that each $D_{l,j}$ equals the same qubit support of $h[l]$ for all iterations $1\le j \le n_{max}$. $\mathcal{D}_B$ is chosen in a similar way to $\mathcal{D}_A$ except that associated domains with terms containing $Z_iZ_{i'}$ are expanded to contain a 4-qubit support around the linked qubits $i$ and $i'$ (see Appendix \ref{app:numerical} for details).
+For the 6-qubit graph instance we use $t_{max}=10$ (i.e. $n_{max}=1000$).
+We choose two different domains: $\mathcal{D}_A$ and $\mathcal{D}_B$. $\mathcal{D}_A$ is chosen such that each $D_{l,j}$ equals the same qubit support of $h[l]$ for all iterations $1\le j \le n_{max}$. $\mathcal{D}_B$ is chosen in a similar way to $\mathcal{D}_A$ except that domains which are assigned to terms containing $Z_iZ_{i'}$ are expanded to contain a 4-qubit support around the linked qubits $i$ and $i'$ (see Appendix \ref{app:numerical} for details).
 It should be noted that these domains imply that the evolution given by Eq. \eqref{eq:qite-operator} produces entanglement between qubits.
-This differs from other proposals where QITE is applied with a linear ansatz \cite{alam2023solvingmaxcutquantumimaginary,PhysRevA.109.052430}.
+This differs from other proposals where the focus is put on linear ansatz for the chosen domains \cite{alam2023solvingmaxcutquantumimaginary,PhysRevA.109.052430} (although a quadratic ansatz is also considered in \cite{PhysRevA.109.052430}).
+Our domains $\mathcal{D}_A$ and $\mathcal{D}_B$ are quadratic and quartic in terms of Pauli strings, respectively.